chanbacon/testing/README.md

-## Introduction
-The project aims to evaluate the core functionality of Wise mobile app.
+The project aims to evaluate the core functionalities of Wise mobile app.

 There are two files in the project:
 1. Test Plan outlines the background, scope and test cases for the project.